x0G3NDrysOGx/OGENS-CLAX-NEXUS-RPG/README.md

 ## Dice & Modifiers

-Events are based on a D5+D10 roll mapped to 1–50 outcomes with a Luck Modifier:
+Events are based on a D5+D10 roll mapped to 1–50 outcomes:
 - D5: 1–5, D10: 1–10
 - Outcome = (D5-1)*10 + D10
-- LuckMod = Companion Luck - 5
-- AdjustedRoll = Outcome + LuckMod (clamped to 1–50)

-Outcomes depend on the Adjusted Roll:
+Outcomes depend on the Roll:
 - **Low rolls (e.g., 2, 7, 10, 12, 15)**: Damage (-5 to -7 player health, -5 to -7 companion health, adjusted by strength), minimal XP (1)
 - **Mid rolls (e.g., 11, 13, 19, 22, 23)**: Items (Potions in Paths 3 and 4, Scrolls in Path 2, Crystals in Paths 2 and 4, Keys in Paths 3 and 4), moderate XP (6–8)
 - **High rolls (e.g., 1, 6, 16, 21, 24)**: Runes, score boosts (4–8+level), health gains (+4 player, +4 companion), high XP (8–10), Crystals (Paths 2 and 4), Keys (Paths 3 and 4)